Convention on Nuclear Safety - National Reports

 - to prevent nuclear accidents and limit their consequences

 These convention reports describe the systematic monitoring of safety-related programs and their implementation in Canada.

 Canada's national reports are published together with responses to questions from their peer reviews no later than six months before the review meetings.
-The Canadian Nuclear Safety Commission (CNSC), Canada's nuclear regulator, submits the reports on behalf of Canada.
+The Canadian Nuclear Safety Commission (CNSC), which regulates the use of nuclear energy and materials to protect health, safety, security and the environment, submits the reports on behalf of Canada.

-The 7th Review Meeting of the Convention will be held in the spring of 2017 in Vienna.
+The Seventh Review Meeting for the Convention on Nuclear Safety will be held in March 2017 in Vienna.

 The Sixth Review Meeting for the Convention was held from March 24 to April 4, 2014.